What’s Going Around: Flu cases confirmed locally

 They have seen influenza officially several times, all Type A.

 Strep throat took a sharp increase.
-They are also seeing a sharp increase in pneumonias.
+They are also seeing a sharp increase in pneumonia.

 Dr. Joan Thode is offering the following advice about the flu: